France has finally opened its borders to the UK on 14th January 2022 after a long month of draconianRead More

 With an amazing array of mountain biking routes and disciplines available, you will never be bored.
 Choose from challenging single track downhill, to enduro routes, to a bike park full of technical trails packed full of features to a more relaxing cross country route for a family to enjoy with stunning views!
 The Southern French Alps really has it all.
 Top all of this off with the most sunshine out of the whole of the Alps, and top of the range bikes and equipment for you to hire, why go anywhere else!?
 For the keener rider, we have some fantastic Mountain Bike Holidays to choose from, including our new Alps to Provence route.

-From whitewater river kayaking to more relaxed lake kayaking, you can have an amazing time kayaking with Undiscovered Alps, no matter what your level.
+From whitewater river kayaking to more relaxed lake kayaking, you can have an amazing time kayaking with Undiscovered Mountains, no matter what your level.
 The kayaking on the lake is a very popular activity and is spent normally at either the Lac De Serre Poncon or Lac de Sautet, both spectacular alpine lakes with deep blue crystal water and fantastic scenery for you to enjoy from the water.
 Our whitewater kayaking is that popular, we have even created specific holidays for it, at both an intermediate and beginner level!
 We have a number of different rivers to choose from for differing abilities, and we are also just round the corner from the slalom world championships this year which you can go to enjoy when you need a break from the water yourself!

 7. A Night in a Refuge